Marlborough Primary School is a welcoming and inclusive community school where diversity is embraced and celebrated.

 - To involve children in the reflective practitioner cycle so teachers receive regular feedback from children about learning and children are reflecting on themselves as learners

-- To ensure the effective inclusion of ASD pupils into the new autism base and mainstream school
+- To ensure the effective inclusion of pupils with autism into our new autism provision and mainstream school